-The latest iteration of the green roof tax abatement includes a higher abatement amount for properties in priority zones of $15 per sq. foot and $5.23 per sq. foot in all other areas of the city.
+The latest iteration of the green roof tax abatement now includes a higher abatement amount of $15 per sq. foot for properties in designated priority zones and $5.23 per sq. foot in all other areas of the city. **

-Ideally, over the next decade, greening NYC's rooftops will be easier to accomplish now that we have two new green roof laws and an improved green roof tax abatement program.
-It will be very important to have a comprehensive inventory of:
+Ideally, over the next decade, greening NYC's rooftops will be easier to accomplish now that we have two new sustainable roof laws and an improved green roof tax abatement incentive.
+As we move forward it will be very important to have a comprehensive inventory of:

 all of the city’s rooftops: our friends at The Nature Conservancy have started the ball rolling with an initial inventory of rooftops in their recent Green Roof mapping report! ;

-how many of the rooftops would be required, under the criteria of the new laws, to install either a vegetated or solar system or a combination of the two;
+a count of how many of the city's rooftops would be required, under the new sustainable roof laws, to install either a vegetated or solar system or a combination of the two;

-how many new buildings are slated to be built.
+and a running list of how many new buildings are slated to be built

-It will also be important to establish a clear monitoring system of the vegetated rooftops so that the benefits of each roof can be measured and documented.
+a clear and consistent monitoring system of the vegetated rooftops so that the benefits of each roof can be measured and documented

-*Under the current CSO consent order between the City and the State, the NY State Dept. of Environmental Conservation (DEC) has mandated that NYC manage the 1st inch of rainfall on 10 % of the impervious surfaces (8,000 acres) in the combined sewer area with Green Infrastructure practices by 2030.
+___________________________________________ *Under the current CSO consent order between the City and the State, the NY State Dept. of Environmental Conservation (DEC) has mandated that NYC manage the 1st inch of rainfall on 10 % of the impervious surfaces (~8,000 acres) in the combined sewer area of the city with Green Infrastructure practices by 2030.
 SWIM was instrumental in encouraging the inclusion of GI solutions in the Consent Order.